malvavisc0/meshweave/docs/style-guide.md

   - Validate visual at desktop and mobile (768px and 640px)
   - Test keyboard focus and aria-live regions
   - Prefer specific metric copy (counts/times) over vague language

+## 2025-09 Mobile, Navigation, and A11y Updates

+This addendum documents the latest changes and codifies guidance so new work aligns with the current UI.
+It complements sections 2, 3, 5, 9, 16, 18, 19, 23, and 24 above.
+The canonical implementation resides in [webapp/static/style.css](webapp/static/style.css) and templates in [webapp/templates/base.html](webapp/templates/base.html).

+1) Navigation semantics and active states
+- Primary nav must declare semantic roles and labels:
+  - In HTML: `<nav class="topnav" role="navigation" aria-label="Primary">`
+- Active page indication uses aria-current and is styled:
+  - Links: `.topnav a[aria-current="page"]:not(.btn) { color: var(--brand-ink); text-decoration: underline; font-weight: 700; }`
+  - Button-like anchors: `.topnav .btn[aria-current="page"] { background: var(--brand-weak); border-color: var(--brand); color: var(--brand-ink); }`
+- Do not use visual separators like " | "; rely on flex gaps.
+- Small screens (<=480px):
+  - Stack `.topnav` into a column and wrap `.nav-left`/`.nav-right`
+  - Truncate long signed-in labels with ellipsis
+  - Make primary CTA buttons full-width in the nav when reasonable

+2) Skip link and main landmark
+- Provide a keyboard-visible skip link for direct access to content:
+  - `<a class="skip-link" href="#main">Skip to content</a>`
+  - `<main id="main" tabindex="-1" role="main">…</main>`
+- Style `.skip-link` to be off-screen by default and visible on focus.

+3) Mobile tap targets and form ergonomics
+- At <=480px:
+  - `button, .btn` min-height: 44px (increase padding as needed)
+  - `.btn-sm` min-height: 36px
+  - `input/select/textarea` min-height: 40px; font-size: 16px to avoid iOS zoom on focus
+- Continue to prefer `.w-full` for inputs in mobile stacks and avoid inline widths.

+4) Tables on small screens
+- Use `.table-wrap` for horizontal scroll when truly necessary.
+Prefer wrapping content to avoid overflow:
+  - `.table td { word-break: break-word; overflow-wrap: anywhere; }`
+- At <=480px:
+  - Slightly reduce cell padding for density
+  - Allow action buttons inside cells to wrap (stack) with small vertical spacing
+- Keep bulk actions in `.actions` bars which already wrap and have gaps.

+5) Mobile tabs and default visibility
+- Use `.mobile-tabs` with `.mobile-tab` buttons and `aria-selected` to indicate the active tab; each `.mobile-tab` must specify `data-target="#section-id"`.
+- Sections are `.mobile-section`; the active section must have `.active`.
+JS ensures:
+  - One section is visible by default on load, preferring a tab with `aria-selected="true"`, else the first tab
+  - Switching tabs toggles `aria-selected` and shows the appropriate `.mobile-section`
+- CSS ensures the active section displays:
+  - `.mobile-section.active { display: block !important; }` on mobile breakpoints

+6) Chat area and drawers on mobile
+- Chat content area height is viewport-responsive to reduce wasted space:
+  - `.chat-area { height: clamp(220px, 45vh, 450px); }` on <=768px
+- Chat drawers respect the viewport and iOS safe areas on small devices:
+  - On <=480px: `.chat-drawer { width: calc(100% - 24px); height: clamp(300px, 60vh, 420px); left: 12px; right: 12px; bottom: 12px; }`
+  - Safe area: when supported, `bottom: max(12px, env(safe-area-inset-bottom))`

+7) Focus visibility and accessibility
+- Global keyboard focus visibility is standardized via `:focus-visible` using the brand color, ensuring actionable elements (links, buttons, pills) are obviously focused.
+- Continue to:
+  - Use `aria-live="polite"` for progress and validation feedback
+  - Provide roles for toolbars/tablists/tables
+  - Keep tap targets at least 44px on mobile
+  - Prefer clear, specific microcopy (“47 emails found”) over generic text

+8) iOS safe-area support
+- Body and footer accommodate the home indicator area:
+  - `body` adds extra bottom padding using `env(safe-area-inset-bottom)` when supported
+  - `.site-footer` adds matching bottom padding on iOS to avoid being occluded

+9) Patterns and implementation references
+- Implemented in:
+  - Navigation semantics, active link styling, and skip link: [webapp/templates/base.html](webapp/templates/base.html)
+  - Mobile ergonomics, focus ring, tables wrapping, chat sizing, safe-area: [webapp/static/style.css](webapp/static/style.css)
+  - Mobile tabs default activation logic: [webapp/static/js/result-analysis.js](webapp/static/js/result-analysis.js)
+- Do not reintroduce page-specific inline styles for navigation, tab visibility, or chat sizing.
+Extend global classes/utilities if needed.

+10) Change log (2025-09)
+- Navigation: aria-current styling for active items; skip link and main landmark added
+- Mobile: standardized tap targets and form control heights; truncated long signed-in labels; full-width nav CTAs where appropriate
+- Tables: cell content wrapping rule added; action button wrapping guidance
+- Mobile tabs: default activation on load; enforced visibility of the active section on mobile
+- Chat: viewport-responsive heights; drawer constrained to viewport width/height; safe-area support for iOS
+- Focus: global `:focus-visible` ring standardized across interactive controls